Japan Center for Economic Research

 Ezra F. Vogel (USA): Professor Emeritus, Harvard University

-Osamu Watanabe (Japan): President and CEO, Japan Petroleum Exploration Co., Ltd.
+Osamu Watanabe (Japan): President, Japan Petroleum Exploration Co., Ltd.